fion-private/ha-stundenplan/README.md

 `uebersprungen_grund` (e.g. `wochenende`, `ferien`, `ferien_kalender`) so you
 can react to them in automations/templates.

-## Integration icon

-The integration itself uses `mdi:school-outline` in blue as its icon and logo (see [`brands/`](brands/) for the generated assets and — importantly — why a PR to [home-assistant/brands](https://github.com/home-assistant/brands) is required for it to actually show up in Home Assistant and HACS).
-Until that PR is merged, the integration falls back to a generic placeholder icon in the UI; this does not affect functionality.

-## Icon

-The two sensor entities use `mdi:clock-start` (first lesson) and `mdi:timetable` (day plan) respectively, set directly on the entity classes in `sensor.py`.
-For the icon of the *integration itself*, see the section above.

 ## Service

 `stundenplan.refresh` — fetches the plan immediately (e.g. for testing).
 The